-When we see them with naked eyes, we can’t make the difference.
+When we see them with naked eyes, we can’t make a difference.
 But there are common symptoms of bad rims if you closely observe them.
 Here are they:

 You’ll to able to realize something is wrong and doubt will come to your mind; any problem appears.
 The same is true for bent rims.
 While driving on a twisted rim, several vibrations or shaking will usually be felt.

-You may even feel like your car is handling completely differently.
+You may even feel like your car is handled completely differently.
 You can tell if your wheel is bent by these signs.

 2. Significant Rim Damage